lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 1. Integrate the [__Touch Controller Driver__](https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/rust/app/src/touch_sensor.rs) in Rust with LVGL (to support touch input)

+1. Add Rust Drivers for __Step Counting__ and __Heart Rate Sensing__

 1. Improve the __Power Efficiency__ of the firmware (like switching off the backlight when idle)

-1. Add Rust Drivers for __Step Counting__ and __Heart Rate Sensing__

 1. Allow __Watch Apps__ to published on crates.io, for building Custom PineTime Firmware in the Cloud (see the sketch below)

 1. Fill in the missing Rust Bindings for Watch Faces, LVGL and Mynewt: [`pinetime-watchface`](https://docs.rs/pinetime-watchface), [`pinetime-lvgl`](https://docs.rs/pinetime-lvgl), [`pinetime-mynewt`](https://docs.rs/pinetime-mynewt)

+Lemme know if you're keen to help! :-)

-In the meantime, please go right ahead and create your own Watch Faces and publish them on crates.io...
+In the meantime, please go right ahead to create your own Watch Faces and publish them on crates.io...
 So that all PineTime Owners can share, learn and enjoy :-)

 [Check out my PineTime articles](https://lupyuen.github.io)